victordomingos/Count-files/README.md

-# Count_files.py
+# Count Files
-A little CLI utility to count files by extension in a directory.
+A little CLI utility written in Python to count files by extension in a directory.